psychicEgg/EDHM/README.md

 This GitHub is also a repository of data files for the GUI app development (work in progress)

-Customisable shader files are stored in the "Shaders (ASM)" folder.
+Customisable shader files are stored in the "HUD-elements" folder.

 CMDR Blue Mystic is working on the GUI: